 Now I have my ground beef already cooked and in the freezer but if yours isn’t you wanna go ahead and cook that before this step.

-Place beans (liquid and all) and ground beef in a large mixing bowl.
+Place beans (liquid and all) and ground beef in a large bowl.

 Stir it all together really well.

-And pour your bean mixture into the dish.
+Pour your bean mixture into the prepared pan.